ngalinos95/SuperHero_UIKit/README.md

-# Hero API (MVVM-SwiftUI)
+# Hero API (MVP-UIKit)

-This is a SwiftUI project.The main goal of the project is to create a simple Hero List application with MVVM deisgn pattern and Unit Tests using an open source API to create a list of heroes with a seperate view with their images and some biography info
+This is a UIKit project.The main goal of the project is to create a simple Hero List application with  deisgn pattern and Unit Tests using an open source API to create a list of heroes with a seperate view with their images and some biography info

 ## Topics Covered

 - Algorithmic logic (correct way of calcualting and displayin the result)
-- Data model - Observable Object
+- Data model - DI - Delegates
-- Local Variables -State Objects
 - Text Modifications
-- VStack,HStack,ZStack interface (with ViewScroller)
+- UIKit - Programmatic declaration of View
+- UIKit - Interfacec Builder for creation of views - xib files
-- NavigationStack , NavigationLink
+- Navigation Controller, TabBarController , UIScroll , Segments
-- MVVM practices
+- MVP practices
-- Unit Testings for the Service
+- Unit Testings for the Service and the Presenter
+- Mocking of the services for better testing practices - disconnect the test from the real API call
 - Get data from opensource API (Get Mapping)
 - JSON Decoder
 ## Features